mkashwin/unifiednamespace/README.md

 1. [03_uns_graphdb](./03_uns_graphdb/README.md): Python project for mqtt listener that persists all message of the UNS and SparkplugB namespaces to a GraphDB.
 Spb messages are translated from protocol buffers to JSON prior to persisting
 1. [04_uns_historian](./04_uns_historian/README.md):  Python project for mqtt listener that persists all message of the UNS and SparkplugB namespaces to a Historian.
 Spb messages are translated from protocol buffers to JSON prior to persisting
 1. [05_sparkplugb](./05_sparkplugb/README.md):  Python project for mqtt listener that listens to the SparkplugB namespace and for translates relevant messages to publish to the UNS namespace
+1. [06_uns_kafka](./06_uns_kafka/README.md): Python project for mqtt listener that subscribes to the MQTT broker and publishes to the KAFKA broker

 Each microservice can be independently imported into VSCode by going into the specific microservice folder.
 Instructions on setting up the python pip & virtual environments are provided in the respective ´README.md´ within that folder
 However to import all  microservices into the same workspace, the following commands need to be executed in the terminal of your VSCode and the current folder as [`.`](/.) (parent to all the microservices)